C3BI-pasteur-fr/python-course-1/source/Variables.rst

   So, avoid using NotImplemented or Ellipsis and the name of any of Python's built-in data types (such as int, float, str, list, tuple), and any of Python's built-in functions or exceptions.

-* The second convetion concern the uses of underscore ``_``.
+* The second convention concern the uses of underscore ``_``.
 Names that begin and end with two underscores as ``__eq__`` should not used.
-  Python defines varous special methods and variables that use such names.
+  Python defines various special methods and variables that use such names.
 In the case of special methods, we can reimplement them, that is, make our own version of them (we will not cover this topic during this course), but not to introduce new names.
   A single underscore can be used as an identifier, and inside an interactive interpreter or Python Shell, _ holds the results of the last expression that was evaluated.
 In normal program _ does not exists unles we use it explicitly.
-  Some develen oppers like to use _ when they don't intend to use it, for instance in loops when they don't care about the items being looped over, or when they unpack a sequence and don't care of some value: ::
+  Some developpers like to use _ when they don't intend to use it, for instance in loops when they don't care about the items being looped over, or when they unpack a sequence and don't care of some value: ::

    for _ in (0,1,2,3,4,5):